 Don Sabino was great defender of democracy during those difficult moments and a very loyal person.
 “My role always has been secondary; it’s been characterized for being always next to someone, never above.
 To be secondary is never to want occupy the principal position, but to advise well and to be always at service,” he said about himself.

 On 1992, King Juan Carlos granted the nobility title of Count of Latores for his “long and brilliant career of out-standing, military and civil services to Spain.”

 The Count of Latores was buried yesterday in Oviedo, his homeland.
-Today the Royal Family will hold a funeral at Pardo Palace church, which will be attended by Don Sabino’s relatives and the Royal Family.Filed under Spanish Royals
+Today the Royal Family will hold a funeral at Pardo Palace church, which will be attended by Don Sabino’s relatives and the Royal Family.Filed under Spain

-Tagged Death, Juan Carlos I, Royal Household & Staff.
+Tagged Death, Juan Carlos I of Spain, Royal Household & Staff.